Mali locks down health clinic over new suspected Ebola case

 Mali shares an 800 km (500 mile) border with Guinea, which alongside Liberia and Sierra Leone has been worst affected by an Ebola outbreak that has killed nearly 5,000 people this year.

-Even though the new case was brought in from neighboring Guinea like the girl, aid workers and government officials said there are no links between the two cases.
+Even though the new case was brought in from neighbouring Guinea like the girl, aid workers and government officials said there are no links between the two cases.

-A Reuters reporter said that by nightfall police had deployed in the area around the Pasteur Clinic in the ACI 2000 neighborhood.
+A Reuters reporter said that by nightfall police had deployed in the area around the Pasteur Clinic in the ACI 2000 neighbourhood.
 One medical official who worked in the clinic, who asked not to be identified, said the nurse died Tuesday evening.
 Another doctor was ill and had been quarantined, the official said.

-Reporting by Joe Penney and Tiemoko Diallo; Writing and additional reporting by David Lewis; Editing by Grant McCool
+(Reporting by Joe Penney and Tiemoko Diallo; Writing and additional reporting by David Lewis; Editing by Grant McCool)